HAKORADev/VODER/Guide.md

 2. Gather reference audio for each character (10‑30 seconds each)
 3. In GUI: load references, assign via dropdowns
 4. In CLI: provide references via repeated `target` parameters or interactively
+5. (Optional) Decide if you want background music
-5. Generate dialogue in one operation
+6. Generate dialogue in one operation
-6. Review and iterate if needed
+7. Review and iterate if needed

 **Character Consistency:**